trzsz/trzsz.github.io/index.md

     ```
     sudo pip install --upgrade trzsz-libs trzsz-iterm2
     ```
-  * After installation, `which trzsz-iterm2` should output `/usr/local/bin/trzsz-iterm2`, if not:
+  * `which trzsz-iterm2` output `/usr/local/bin/trzsz-iterm2` means successfully installed. if not:
     * `which trzsz-iterm2` shows nothing, check the output of the previous installation.
     * `which trzsz-iterm2` shows another path, create a soft link:\
       `sudo ln -sv $(which trzsz-iterm2) /usr/local/bin/trzsz-iterm2`